 I’ve been where you are myself, I can empathize.
-You feel like you’ve tried everything, and you’ve just finished recording yourself doing a sidekick, but when you look back at the recording, you still think it looks… off.
+You feel like you’ve tried everything, and you’ve just finished recording yourself doing a side-kick, but when you look back at the recording, you still think it looks… off.
 You can’t understand why.
 But eventually, I got through it, and I am sure that with this guide, you will too.
-Let’s start off with some common issues as to why the sidekick could look or feel weird to you.
+Let’s look at some common issues that result in wonky technique.

 At one point I was under the illusion that if I became flexible enough my technique would drastically improve.
 However, a very simple technical mishap caused me a lot of trouble and it took me a surprisingly large amount of time to become aware of it.
 It is a common mistake that beginners to martial arts make: Not rotating the foot you're standing on.

 In every single kick, the rotation of the foot which you’re standing on (the root foot as I like to call it) must rotate.
-Some people rotate it, but don’t rotate it enough - their kicks might still be good if they have good hip flexibility.
-For the side kick, the heel of the root foot must be facing your opponent.
-The reason for the rotation is because it opens up your hips in a more natural position for you to raise your leg.
+You can see the rotation of my foot in the picture above.
+Some people rotate it, but don’t rotate it enough.
+Others don't even rotate it all.
+For the side-kick, the heel of the root foot must be facing your opponent.
+The reason for the rotation is because it opens up your hips in a more natural position for you to raise and extend your leg.

 When a boxer has trouble with the execution of his jab, what’s the solution?
-It certainly isn't stretching his arm like a rubber band.
 It’s practice.
-Start kicking more and stretching less.
-Or continue to stretch as much as you do, but focus just as much on practicing the actual kicks you want to improve.
+Start kicking more.
 Kicks are best improved by kicking, punches by punching and flexibility by stretching.
 These abilities may overlap, but they are not directly responsible for each other.
-Try to kick targets rather than the air when practicing, to avoid unnecessary stress on the knees, or injuries.
+Do take it easy though; don't start kicking until your leg falls off.

 Frog Splits (for hip flexibility):